calaldees/teachingWorkshops/teacherTraining/_recruitment.md

     * [Early career framework reforms: overview](https://www.gov.uk/government/publications/early-career-framework-reforms-overview/early-career-framework-reforms-overview)

-* Teacher training is a university course
+* Teacher education is a university course
     * Technically - You are a student
-* Teacher training is NOT a university course
+* Teacher education is NOT a university course
     * Reality - You are NOT a student, you are working professional
 * Get out of the mindset of being "a student at uni"
+    * Purchase formal cloths (suit + tie or equivalent - top button - shirt tucked in - jacket)
-* Difficult to feel like a professional when you are only a few years older than they are
+* Difficult to feel like a professional when you may only be a few years older than your students

 Overall